Theory from the Trenches

 Cover of the communist Mazdoor Kisan Party’s internal circular.
 Circular, no. 62 (June 1975).

-Recently, we have seen renewed efforts to “decolonize.”
-From the toppling of statues to the revision of disciplinary canons, much of the focus has been on uprooting colonial residues from our cultural and epistemological landscapes.
-Theory from the Trenches offers a radically different vision of decolonization — one driven not by intellectual or political elites, but by subaltern actors, a vision at once global and local, dedicated equally to decolonizing the structures of political economy as to fighting theoretical battles.
+Calls to “decolonize” have proliferated in recent years.
+From the toppling of statues to the revision of disciplinary canons, these efforts have largely targeted the cultural and epistemological afterlives of empire.
+Theory from the Trenches explores a radically different vision of decolonization: one driven not by intellectual or political elites, but by subaltern actors, a vision at once global and intimate, dedicated as much to dismantling imperialist political economy as to transforming the terms of theory itself.
+This was decolonization as revolution.